 Instead of putting people in separate rooms you are obviously in the one room, preferably one that has reports of paranormal activity.
 The same sort of process applies in having the sitter sit or lie comfortably in a chair.
 A red light is pointed onto them and white ping pong balls are used over their eyes.
 Noise cancellation headphones are used which play white noise.
 Some investigators like to experiment with other forms of noise.
 If they are feeling adventurous, they use noise that concentrates on lower frequencies such as brown noise.
 The lower frequencies are said to attract more negative spirits while the higher frequencies such as pink noise are for a nicer experience.
 If in doubt you can either use what is called rolling noise which is a combination of all of them or just stick the white noise.
 You obviously have someone to watch over the experiment and should not be done alone, just for your own safety.
 They can stop the experiment if you get too distressed.
 Paranormal experience or not, if you are hallunicating, some people become distressed.
 10 minutes is usually a good time frame, but you can go for shorter or longer.
 There is also no hard and fast rule that you have to use red light.
 There have even been experiments with logs on the results that have been gained using different colours which people have also published online.
 In fact some investigators have had a lot of luck with blue or green light.
 It can easily be achieved by putting coloured cellophane over a white light.

 I have tried this experiment a few times and in all of my cases, I didn’t seem to have a paranormal experience.
 I did start to see black shadows and dots moving around which in my mind is my brain.
 We know from a lot of my previous articles that our brain needs to be occupied.
 If you are depriving the brain of sight and sound, it has to entertain itself and you get these hallucinations.
 I also know people that have been in sensory deprivation tanks who have had experiences where they have started to see lights or hallucinate.
 In fact some of our ancient ancestors used to retreat to dark black caves where they view their hallucinations as 'visions'.
 It is what our brain does when it has nothing to focus on.
 I have however had other investigators swear by this experiment and claim some of their best paranormal experiences were while doing this experiment.
 Last year I held a special night and invited particpants to sit for a Ganzfeld experiment.
 I had a person in the other room sending a target image using Zener cards, however the sitters were more interested in opening themselves up for a paranormal experience.
 All 10 people felt they had a paranormal experience by either feeling emotions, seeing images or feeling touch.
 Only 1 person out of the 10 correctly identified the target (but they had a 1 in 5 chance to begin with.) .
 It has led me to research further the actual effect white noise can have on a person.
-You can read on that article here: The effects of white noise
+You can read more on that in my book Stuff Paranormal Investigators Need To Know: What the eyes see the ears hear the mind believes.

 All I can suggest if you do go ahead to use this experiment is to always log your results.
 What noise are you using, what light are you using, what room were you in?
 You can start to build a log and see where and what conditions the experiment works better.
 Adapt and change.
 If you think of a way to try it differently do it!
 There is no rule that says it has to be done a certain way.
 My only advice would be, I have seen some YouTube videos of people attempting to take this experiment to the next level by using gas marks to slow down their breathing.
 This is stupid, reckless and dangerous to your health.
 By cutting oxygen to your brain, you could be doing damage and you will not only hallucinate but you could pass out.
 Start with changing the colours you are using and the noise you are using.
 Maybe try it standing up instead of sitting down.
 There are a lot of things you can do to adapt the experiment without risking your health.